micrometer-metrics/micrometer-docs/README.md

 To deploy the site to GitHub Pages, use the `./gradlew publish` (or `yarn deploy`) command.

+To regenerate the adoc files just run `./gradlew :docs-util:generateCoalescedAdocs`.

 -------------------------------------
 _Licensed under [Apache Software License 2.0](https://www.apache.org/licenses/LICENSE-2.0)_